Independent Betting Adjudication Service: Dispute involvement

 Since its inception, IBAS has been handling the majority of gambling disputes in the UK.
 In 2000, the first year that IBAS was fully operational, approximately 800 disputes went to panel, a number which remained relatively constant the following year in 2001.
 In 2002, the number of cases to panel rose to 1126 due to the abolishment of the UK's gambling tax.
 Again, IBAS saw another increase in cases to panel, this time as a result of the 2005 Gambling Act.
 In 2007, nearly 1700 disputes were handled by the IBAS panel, 372 of which were of the internet variety.
 IBAS claims to have awarded customers over £365,000 from dispute resolutions in 2007.
 There are also instances when IBAS rules in favour of the establishment, rather than the customer.
+In the year ending 30 September 2024, only 2.9% (94 of 3,223) of customer complaints were upheld by IBAS.

 IBAS will become involved in a dispute only after the gambling establishment and the customer(s) have made attempts to resolve the issue amongst themselves.
 If a deadlock remains, the dispute will be reviewed by IBAS if the following conditions are met: